 The proposed transfer is from an electric distribution utility to an entity operating a generation facility under a tolling agreement or other long-term power purchase agreement that does not specify a price or cost basis for the sale of the compliance instruments alone.

-The proposed transfer results from a transaction agreement that incorporates compliance instrument requirements with other product sales or purchases, and specifies a total cost or cost basis for the transaction but does not specify a price or cost basis for the sale of the compliance instruments alone.

 The proposed transfer is from a publicly owned utility to an entity (including a Joint Powers Authority of which that utility is a member, or an operating agent acting on behalf of such a Joint Powers Authority) operating a generation facility from which the utility obtains electricity.

+If a transaction agreement for compliance instruments does not contain a price at the time a transfer is proposed in the tracking system, the proposed transfer is allowed only if it results from one of the transaction agreement types in subsections 95921(b)(7)(A)-(F).
+For proposed transfers of unpriced compliance instruments, entities must provide in the tracking system either a description of the valuation method used or a total market valuation for the transaction.
+Parties to the transaction must submit the transaction agreement, invoice records, written counterparty confirmation, and screenshots of completed trade details to the Executive Officer to verify that the transfer information recorded in the tracking system is accurate and that the trade is not prohibited pursuant to section 95921(f).
+Parties to the transaction may submit other documentation to further substantiate the transaction.

+The proposed transfer results from a transaction agreement that incorporates compliance instruments with other product sales or purchases and specifies a total cost or cost basis for the transaction but does not specify a price or cost basis for the sale of the compliance instruments alone.

-The proposed transfer is to satisfy a transaction agreement that requires the production of a new ARB-issued offset credit or a transaction agreement to transition an early action offset credit into an ARB-issued offset credit and the transaction agreement does not specify a price for the ARB-issued offset credit.
+The proposed transfer results from a transaction agreement that requires the production of a new CARB-issued offset credit, and the transaction agreement does not specify a price for the ARB-issued offset credit.

+The proposed transfer results from a transaction agreement for a change of facility ownership or business merger between entities that has been disclosed pursuant to section 95835(b).

+The proposed transfer results from a transaction agreement specifying that a registered entity will voluntarily retire the compliance instruments on behalf of an unregistered entity pursuant to section 95922(d)(2).

+The proposed transfer is to satisfy a contractual requirement to replace an invalidated offset credit that has been invalidated pursuant to section 95985(h), or to address an intentional forest offset project reversal determination made pursuant to section 95983(c).

+The proposed transfer results from a transaction agreement involving swaps or exchanges of compliance instruments for commodities or assets without a specific price or cost basis for the compliance instruments alone, but instead contains a total market valuation that will be reported for the transaction.

 Parties to the transfer request agree to provide documentation about the transaction agreement for which the transfer request was submitted within five days of a request of the Executive Officer.

 The request for documentation may include the transaction agreement and related transaction confirmations that resulted in the transfer and must be sufficient to verify the information entered by the account representative into the fields required for the transfer request.